MIDI & Microtonality

 Scala

-Here's how to implement microtonality in a Standard MIDI File via pitch-bending using Manuel Op de Coul's software Scala (free software for Windows, tested unter Windows 7 Home Premium Service Pack 1):
+Here's how to implement microtonality in a Standard MIDI File via pitch-bending using Manuel Op de Coul's software Scala (free software for Windows, tested unter Windows 11 Home 64-bit):

 scala